mkaz/juxtapose-block/readme.md

 # WORK IN PROGRESS

-This is in very early development stages, barely workable, everything will change and break &emdash; please wait for an initial release before trying it out.
+This is in very early development stages, barely workable, everything will change and break &mdash; please wait for an initial release before trying it out.
 The public repo was started early so I can collaborate, and to get source off my computer.

 ## Juxtapose Block